TimBilliet/decompiled-crystalclient/README.md

-# Working decompiled forge version of crystalclient
+# Working decompiled forge version of crystalclient with extra features

-## Things that currently don't work (yet)
+## Extra added features
-- alt manager (never worked in the original one anyway)
+- Autofish for SaicoPvP

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"